dkrasne/visualizing_intertextuality/src/index.md

 	}
 }

-const intertextsArr = intertextsArrComplete.filter(pos => pos.word); // only include cells that have a word assigned to them
+const intertextsArr = intertextsArrComplete.filter(pos => pos.word)	// only include cells that have a word assigned to them
+											.concat(extraNumericalLineWords);	// add cells from extranumerical line array

 // Get final intertext counts, in order to set tick range